kindly-coin/kindly-coin/README.md

 # README #

-Kindly Coin is a charity token that runs in the ETH and BSC chain.
+Kindly Coin is a charity token running in the ETH and BSC chain.

 ## Purpose & Functionalities of the Kindly Coin, Exchange and Wallet